 Ho Chi Minh Trail

-How to get there: There are two starting points: one from the Gliderport, and the other near Salk Institute and/or La Jolla Farms, though most hikers opt for the second route.
-The trail head itself can be a bit tricky to locate, but just look for a sign between two fences along La Jolla Farms Road.
-After making your way through the fence and down the trail, there will be a fork that follows a hike trail up a hill, and another down towards the beach.
+The trailhead itself can be a bit tricky to locate but just look for a sign between two fences along La Jolla Farms Road.
+After making your way through the fence and down the trail, there will be a fork that follows a hiking trail up a hill and another down towards the beach.
 Most hikers take the one that heads down the hill.

 Bird Rock Bike Path